Subclass 494 Skilled Employer Sponsored (Regional)

 The permanent visa pathway is:

 - Subclass 191 Permanent Residence (Skilled Regional): To meet the requirements of the permanent visa (from November 2022) applicants must have held a subclass 491 or 494 visa for at least 3 years, have complied with the conditions on that visa and have met minimum taxable income requirements.
-You must show earnings of at least $53,900 per annum for three years.
+You must show earnings of at least $53,900 per annum for three years ($70K from 1 July 2023).
 Your partner can also be the main applicant for the 191 visa if they can demonstrate this criteria.

 Effect on current 187 RSMS regional visa: